ruppeshnalwaya1993/fastfarm/README.md

 About the Game Development:
 The game has been developed in C++ using Simple DirectMedia Layer(SDL2 2.0.1) libraries for graphics rendering and handling events and window operation.
+For building the source code, you need Visual studio 10+ and SDL2 library.
+To install [SDL](https://www.libsdl.org) library, download it from [here](https://www.libsdl.org/release/SDL2-devel-2.0.1-VC.zip), unzip the contents and place the folder SDL2-2.0.1 in C: drive.
+Also download [SDL image package](https://www.libsdl.org/projects/SDL_image/release/SDL2_image-devel-2.0.1-VC.zip) and [SDL ttf package](https://www.libsdl.org/projects/SDL_ttf/release/SDL2_ttf-devel-2.0.14-VC.zip) and place the header files and lib files in appropriate folders inside C:\SDL2-2.0.1

 About Gameplay:
-FastFarm is a puzzle game based on the zero player game of Conway's game of life.
+FastFarm is a puzzle game based on the zero player game of [Conway's game of life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life).
 It is very brainstorming game.
 The enthusiasts who like cracking puzzle and can solve puzzles quiclkly would love this game.
 The game consists of 2 modes:

 1. puzzle challenge